 Put Me on the List

-The post Faces of the Industry: Victoria Trucco appeared first on National Association of Landscape Professionals.
+The post Faces of the Industry: Tim Martinez appeared first on The Edge from the National Association of Landscape Professionals.

-The post Faces of the Industry: Ellie and Juan Lamonaca appeared first on National Association of Landscape Professionals.
+The post Faces of the Industry: Sharon Chao appeared first on The Edge from the National Association of Landscape Professionals.

 Richard has been working with the association for decades.
 He is an expert in labor negotiations, traveling around the world to work with clients on labor negotiations.
 You can email Richard and ask a question about HR issues, contracts, compliance issues, employee handbooks, employee relations, drug testing, etc. NALP members, click here to contact Richard.